Applying to psychology Ph.D. programs

 Most Ph.D. programs in the U.S. provide five years of funding through a combination of teaching and research assistantships.
 I do not recommend applying to any U.S. programs that do not guarantee financial support for five years.
 Once you have a list of potential advisors with whom you are interested in working, you can email them to introduce yourself and see if they will be admitting graduate students in the upcoming admissions cycle.
 NYU graduate students compiled a collection of these emails here if you are looking for examples (but don’t plagiarize!!).
 If a professor has a note on their website that they are accepting students in the upcoming cycle (and you can tell that this note is recent and actually does refer to the cycle you are interested in), you don’t have to email.
 Previously, I advised prospective students to email to get on professors’ radars.
 But in talking to many professors, I realized that professors who are interested in recruiting new students to their labs read graduate applications very carefully —- if you submit a strong application, they will take it seriously, regardless of whether you have emailed in advance.
 If you do decide to email a professor, don’t be despondent if they do not reply.
 Professors are generally buried in emails, so don’t read too much into it.
 If you are excited about their work, you should still apply to the program.
 If they tell you they are not accepting students, then don’t waste your money applying, unless there is another professor in the same department who you would like to work with.
 Some professors might offer to skype with you.
 You should take them up on this, but consider it a “pre-interview.”
 They are likely talking to you to figure out if they want to interview you for real later, after you submit your application.
 You should prepare for these conversations the same way you would prepare for an interview, even if it sounds more casual.

 4. Early fall in the year you are applying to Ph.D. programs (~11 - 12 months prior to your planned start date): Start reaching out to people who can write you letters of recommendation.
 You will generally need three letters, and you should give your writers as much time as possible, particularly because they will likely be writing letters for many people at the same time.
 Send them an organized list of everywhere you are applying with clear deadlines and instructions, and follow up many times to ensure they have submitted.
 Also, talk to them about your plans and goals!
 Ask them for advice!
 If you have worked in a lab, you generally should have a letter from the professor in charge of the lab, though it’s okay if your more direct supervisor (a grad student or a postdoc) helps draft it.
-If you have never worked in a lab, you should probably not be applying to Ph.D. programs (in psychology at least), though there may be some exceptions to this ‘rule.’
+If you have never worked in a lab, you should probably not be applying to Ph.D. programs (in psychology at least), though this is not a hard and fast ‘rule.’
 Other letters can come from professors who have taught you in psychology courses or related fields.
 Thank your letter writers and keep them updated!
 They are rooting for you and want to hear how things work out (good news and bad news).

 5. Late fall / early winter in the year you are applying to Ph.D. programs: Submit those apps!